petershin/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/developing-page-fragments-reference/fragment-configuration-types-reference.md

 ## Checkbox Configuration

-This JSON configuration creates a checkbox you can implement for cases where a boolean value selection is necessary:
+This JSON configuration creates a checkbox for selecting Boolean values:

 ```json
 {